xluxeq/GPT2-Telegram-Chatbot/README.md

 5. run: ```python3 src/GPT2-Learning.py```

-If needed create a shell script that loops the bot python3 command in case of crashes.
+If needed use the start script that loops the bot python3 command in case of crashes.
+You can place this in the gpt-2 folder.
+Take a look at the file for reference.
 The bot requires a good chunk of memory for CPU processing.
 (I use 16 GB.)
 ### For quick command reference:

 ```